ok1zjf/VASNet/README.md

 ## Acknowledgement
-We would like to thank to [K. Zhou et al.](https://github.com/KaiyangZhou/pytorch-vsumm-reinforce) and [K Zhang et al.]() for making the preprocessed datasets publically available and also [K. Zhou et al.](https://github.com/KaiyangZhou/pytorch-vsumm-reinforce) for code ```vsum_tools.py``` and ```create_split.py``` which we copied from [https://github.com/KaiyangZhou/pytorch-vsumm-reinforce](https://github.com/KaiyangZhou/pytorch-vsumm-reinforce) and slightly modified.
+We would like to thank to [K. Zhou et al.](https://github.com/KaiyangZhou/pytorch-vsumm-reinforce) and [K Zhang et al.]() for making the preprocessed datasets publicly available and also [K. Zhou et al.](https://github.com/KaiyangZhou/pytorch-vsumm-reinforce) for code ```vsum_tools.py``` and ```create_split.py``` which we copied from [https://github.com/KaiyangZhou/pytorch-vsumm-reinforce](https://github.com/KaiyangZhou/pytorch-vsumm-reinforce) and slightly modified.